Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

     2. Setup Vitis
     3. Navigate to ./build
     4. Run make
-       * make
-         * Without options, it will show the help
        * make build TARGET=sw_emu|hw_emu|hw
          * Builds for software or hardware emulation.
 The "hw" option runs the full compilation.
        * make run TARGET=sw_emu|hw_emu|hw
          * Executes for software or hardware emulation with "hw" running on the card after full compilation
        * make clean
 	 * delete files to start from a clean context

 </details>